 Eating, drinking, events & going out

 Almaty has a wide variety of restaurants to choose from, with a mix of Asian and European cuisines well-represented.
 The long-term traveler will be happy to leave the Central Asian staples behind.
 We cannot keep up with reviews; please ask us on the forum for recommendations.

-As for nightlife, read our selection of good old-fashioned watering holes (no lounge bars!) and night clubs in Almaty.
-Remember to dress up well when you are going out.
+As for nightlife: remember to dress up well when you are going out.
 Party people look good in Almaty, and there is face control at most night clubs.
 Updated events listings for parties – currently no single local website with a complete nightlife calendar.
 Ask locals, or check (and add to) our forum topic on Almaty nightlife.

-For events, you can check out this English-language event calendar, and this Facebook group popular with expats where events are being shared, as well as Russian-language Anshlag, Sxodim and The Steppe.
-The best places for classical music are the Philharmonia (address), the Kazakh Concert Hall (address) and, my favorite, the Abay Opera (address).
+For events, you can check out this English-language event calendar, and this Facebook group popular with expats where events are being shared, as well as Russian-language Sxodim.
+The best places for classical music are the Philharmonia (OSM/Gmaps address), the Kazakh Concert Hall (OSM/Gmaps address) and the Abay Opera (OSM/Gmaps address).
 Pop concerts are held in a variety of locations, mostly clubs and bars.